Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-8.md

 ]
 ```

-You'll exapnds on this in the challenges later.
+You'll expand on this in the challenges later.

 ### Define your resolvers